CCEMGroupTCD/DARTassembler/docs/doc_files/ligand_filters/ligand_filters.rst

       - filter: denticities         # filter out ligands with denticities not in this list
         denticities: [1, 2, 3, 4, 5]  # list of denticities to keep

-      - filter: remove_ligands_with_adjacent_coordinating_atoms  # filter out ligands with neighboring coordinating atoms
-        remove_ligands_with_adjacent_coordinating_atoms: True      # True or False.
-If False, will be ignored.

-      - filter: remove_ligands_with_beta_hydrogens        # filter out ligands with beta hydrogens
-        remove_ligands_with_beta_hydrogens: True            # True or False.
-If False, will be ignored.

-      - filter: number_of_atoms                                # filter out ligands with atom count outside of this range
-        min:                                                # Minimum number of atoms.
-If empty, will be ignored.
-        max: 15                                             # Maximum number of atoms.
-If empty, will be ignored.
-        apply_to_denticities: [1]                                    # List of denticities to apply this filter to.
-If empty, will be ignored.

       - filter: ligand_charges                            # filter out ligands with charges not provided in this list
         ligand_charges: [-1, 0]                             # only keep ligands with these charges
         apply_to_denticities: [2, 3]                                 # List of denticities to apply this filter to.
 If empty, will be ignored.

-      - filter: metal_ligand_binding_history                                                  # only keep ligands which have been observed to coordinate to these metals
+      - filter: ligand_composition                      # filter ligands based on their composition
-        metal_ligand_binding_history: [Pd, Ni]                        # list of metals to keep
+        elements: [ C, H, N, P]          # elements to apply this filter to
+        instruction: must_only_contain_in_any_amount    # instruction for how to apply this filter
         apply_to_denticities:                                      # List of denticities to apply this filter to.
 If empty, will be ignored.

       - filter: coordinating_atoms_composition            # filter ligands based on their coordinating atoms
         elements: [P, N]                       # TODO
         instruction: must_contain_and_only_contain        #
         apply_to_denticities: [2]

+      - filter: number_of_atoms                  # filter out ligands with atom count outside of this range
+        min: 10                               # Minimum number of atoms.
+If empty, will be ignored.
+        max: 100                              # Maximum number of atoms.
+If empty, will be ignored.
+        apply_to_denticities: [3]                      # List of denticities to apply this filter to.
+If empty, will be ignored.

       - filter: molecular_weight            # filter out ligands with molecular weight outside of this range.
         min: 30.1                             # Minimum molecular weight (todo unit).
 If empty, will be ignored.
         max: 300.2                            # Maximum molecular weight (todo unit).
 If empty, will be ignored.
         apply_to_denticities: [3]                      # List of denticities to apply this filter to.
 If empty, will be ignored.

-      - filter: number_of_atoms                  # filter out ligands with atom count outside of this range
+      - filter: metal_donor_bond_lengths    # filter out ligands based on the bond lengths between the metal and the donor atoms
-        min: 10                               # Minimum number of atoms.
+        min: 1.0                              # Minimum bond length (in Angstrom).
 If empty, will be ignored.
-        max: 100                              # Maximum number of atoms.
+        max: 2.5                              # Maximum bond length (in Angstrom).
 If empty, will be ignored.
-        apply_to_denticities: [3]                      # List of denticities to apply this filter to.
+        apply_to_denticities: [2]                      # List of denticities to apply this filter to.
 If empty, will be ignored.

       - filter: interatomic_distances       # filter out ligands with interatomic distances outside of this range
         min: 0.5                              # Minimum interatomic distance (in Angstrom).
 If empty, will be ignored.